Piku - From Tierser Alpl

 Having all that in mind, it is no wonder that around those mountains many legends are still alive.
 Their origins go far back in times before Christianity, which, after prevailing also in this area, perhaps attributed people gathering and fire sacrificing to witchcraft.

-Note: On the left map it is interesting to see that the places which are shrouded in legends (star marks) are also the ones, where considerable archeological evidence was found.
+Note: On the map it is interesting to see that the places which are shrouded in legends (star marks) are also the ones, where considerable archeological evidence was found.
 Plörg I, II and III are the sites below Roterdspitze.

 Rosengarten seen from Roterdspitze / Cima di Terrarossa